 - Native 4K UHD resolution;

 - VESA support.

-Its technical specifications make it particularly suitable for graphic designers, photo and video editors, those who deal with content creation at a professional level.
+Technical specifications of Dell UltraSharp U2720Q makes it particularly suitable for graphic designers, photo and video editors, those who deal with content creation at a professional level.
 The 27-inch IPS display features accurate, bright and realistic colors. we talking about 99% sRGB at factory settings.
 The 4K UHD resolution ensures an extremely high level of detail, which you can enjoy when watching movies and other high-definition content, or during a gaming session.

 With HDR support and 9 milliseconds low response, even the most demanding gamers will enjoy the immersive gaming experience this monitor offers.
 The screen also offers plenty of adjustment options: you can adjust the height, tilt, as well as rotate the screen up to 90 degrees, for those who need to work vertically.